• Skip to primary navigation

 The tubers are planted very similarly to iris.
 Like iris, you can’t plant them too deeply or they will sulk, rot, and refuse to grow.
 I bought an already started plant from Ann’s booth at the fair, and the tuber itself sort of sloughed off once we planted it.
 She mentioned this might happen so I was prepared for it.

-At first, the plant looked like corn, but now I’m starting to see the large leaves, like the old snake plant we used to have as a houseplant in the 1970s, start to unfurl from the central stem.
-Growing ginger may be an interesting diversion this summer.
+At first, the plant looked like corn, but now I’m starting to see the large leaves, like the old snake plant we used to have as a houseplant in the 1970s, unfurling from the central stem.
+As it grew, it developed more foliage.
+I transferred it to a larger pot.

 Filed Under: Herb Gardens